 I was definitely engaged.
 Under the guidance of Munoz-Oca and Vineyard Manager Juan Uribe, we were fully involved in every step in the winemaking process.
 With access to cameras placed around the vineyard, winery, and cellars; weather reports; and an online voting system, we were able to take the grapes from the field to the barrels.
 The graphic below shows how we voted.

 While I’m pleased with the results, I must admit that I felt a bit of skepticism along the way.
 I doubt that any of the people voting had any winemaking experience and I started to wonder if we were making the best choices.
-All we had to rely on was the data, our judgement, and our personal tastes.
+All we had to rely on was the data, our judgment, and our personal tastes.